twentyfourg/vault/README.md

 ---

 ## Options
-Method can take an optional options object for advanaced configuration.

 * `vaultAddress`: Vault endpoint to use.
 Defaults to the `VAULT_ADDR` environment variable.
 * `vaultTokenPath`: Location of the Vault session token on the filesystem.
 Defaults to the `VAULT_TOKEN_PATH` environment variable or `~/.vault-token` if not set.
-This option is only needed when running on a server.
+This option is only needed when running on a server/container.
 * `vaultRole`: What [Vault role](https://www.vaultproject.io/api/auth/aws/index.html#create-role) to attempt to authenticate to.
 Defaults to the `VAULT_ROLE` environments variable.
 This option is only needed when running on Lambda.
 * `awsScopedCredentialsRegion`: Which region the [STS signature is scoped to](https://docs.aws.amazon.com/general/latest/gr/sigv4_changes.html).
 Defaults to the `VAULT_AWS_SCOPED_CREDENTIALS_REGION` environment variable or `us-east-1` if not set.
 This option is only needed when running on Lambda.